I Hate Running Backwards: Reception

-I Hate Running Backwards was named among the best games exhibited at the PAX East trade show by GamesRadar+ in April 2018, a month prior to the game's release.
-Upon release, the game received "mixed or average reviews", according to the review aggregator website Metacritic, which calculated weighted average ratings of 71/100 for the personal computer release, 63/100 for the PlayStation 4 version, and 65/100 on Xbox One.
+I Hate Running Backwards was named among the best games exhibited at the PAX East trade show by GamesRadar+ in April 2018, a month before the game's release.
+Upon release, the game received "mixed or average reviews", according to the review aggregator website Metacritic, which calculated weighted average ratings of 71/100 for personal computers, 63/100 for the PlayStation 4, and 65/100 for the Xbox One.

 Robert Purchese of Eurogamer described the game as a "fun and fast" arcade game, akin to his experience with Broforce.
 Peter Glagowski of Destructoid commended the simple control interface and fixed line of fire, which he found made the game more navigable.
 However, he and Julia Gomez of Nintendo World Report faulted the procedural generation, including inconsistent placements of collectables and enemies, for causing difficulty imbalances between runs.
 Furthermore, Glagowski lamented that the progress required to unlock characters was unclear.
 In contrast, Gomez considered them a good reward system.
 Discussing the weaponry, Ángel Llamas of IGN's Spanish outlet highlighted the expansiveness of the available arsenal, while Purchese labelled the individual weapons as "imaginative".

-Purchese also enjoyed the "bright" visual style of I Hate Running Backwards.
+Purchese enjoyed the game's bright visual style.
 David Hollingworth of PC PowerPlay echoed this sentiment, calling it "chaotic in the all the best ways".
 Llamas similarly perceived the visuals as chaotic when there were many enemies on-screen.
 Critics raised mixed opinions regarding the game's pacing.
 While Hollingworth and Gomez lauded the ease of repeatedly commencing a run in the game, Llamas considered the game repetitive in longer sessions and regarded it better suited for mobile platforms.
 Glagowski deemed the game's slow pace its biggest problem and criticised that the shortcuts were not saved between restarts of the game.
 He later said that several of his complaints, in particular those regarding the pace and shortcuts, were resolved by a patch.